Support Is Growing For A Universal Designated Hitter In Major League Baseball

 Support for the Designated Hitter (DH) becoming the universal standard in Major League Baseball (MLB) is growing, and may finally be at the tipping point where it actually happens in the next decade or so.
 It’s been 45 years since Ron Blomberg became the first DH for the Yankees.
 At the time, it was an experiment that was widely panned, even by a number of pitchers who felt that they should be digging into the batters box and taking their cuts like the eight position players on the field with them.
-Over time, the DH became a thing that fans debated more that anyone in the MLB did.
+Over time, the DH became a thing that fans debated more than anyone in the MLB did.
 It was a debate about the purity of the game versus more offense.

-Fast forwarding to the 90’s and the turn of the century, player contracts went from being big, to huge.
-Hundred million dollar plus deals became a thing that happened every off-season.
+Fast forwarding to the ’90s and the turn of the century, player contracts went from being big to huge.
+Hundred-million-dollar-plus deals became a thing that happened every off-season.
 Prime pitchers in the top tier were cornerstones of franchises and difficult to replace.
 They were investments, and investments were meant to be protected.

 DH or NO DH. ????????